Architectural Photographer – The Ultimate Guide

 Important Remarks

-We believe it’s important to mention that the gear does not make the photographer. let’s face it, there are amazing photos done more than 20 years ago with much less advanced gear, the purpose of our gear is to enhance our work and provide better workflow, so focus on skills rather than just equipment.
-Remember, your clients don’t care about your camera model they care about results.
+It’s important to remember that the gear does not make the photographer.
+Let’s face it, there are amazing photos taken more than 20 years ago with much less advanced gear.
+The purpose of our gear is to enhance our work and provide a better workflow, so focus on skills rather than just equipment.
+Remember, your clients don’t care about your camera model; they care about results.

 Mastering the Art: Essential Techniques